mantlenetworkio/mantle-tutorial/standard-bridge-standard-token/README.md

 ## Deploying a Custom Token

-When the `L2StandardERC20` implementation does not satisfy your requirements, we can consider allowing a custom implemetation.
+When the `L2StandardERC20` implementation does not satisfy your requirements, we can consider allowing a custom implementation.
 See this [tutorial on getting a custom token implemented and deployed](../standard-bridge-custom-token/README.md)

 ## Testing